CodeKiwi/votejosh2020/_posts/2017-12-10-the_long_way_around.md

 So to put my timeline in perspective, I woke at 6am Saturday in Wellington to begin traveling, I didn't arrive in my accommodation in Peru until 5pm NZT Monday - without decent sleep or a bed.

-*Update* I have since recovered my luggage (another two days later) and lodged a dispute with Air New Zealand, they have offered to refund my baggage costs and reemburse me for all my out of pocket expenses - but most of all I am just happy to have made it to South America and am equally happy not to be setting foot on another Airline at least for a few weeks.
+*Update* I have since recovered my luggage (another two days later) and lodged a dispute with Air New Zealand, they have offered to refund my baggage costs and reimburse me for all my out of pocket expenses - but most of all I am just happy to have made it to South America and am equally happy not to be setting foot on another Airline at least for a few weeks.

+If you enjoyed this post, be sure to check out [Volume 1](/asia/2017/12/escape_from_the_volcano) and [Volume 3](/south_america/2018/02/hostage_in_bolivia) of the travel hell series.